-419th Security Forces Patrol B-roll
+419th Security Forces patrol b-roll

-Members of the 419th Security Forces squadron patrol during a base wide, total force exercise Sept.
+Members of the 419th Security Forces squadron patrol an area as part of a base wide, total force exercise Sept.
 13, 2020, Hill Air Force Base, Utah.
-Airmen broke up into teams at the Base Operations and Training Area (BORTA) to help hone their skills and simulate what life could be like in a contested, degraded environment.
+Airmen broke into teams and practiced scenarios they might encounter while in a contested, degraded environment.
 (U.S. Air Force video by Tech.
 Sgt.
 Phil Cowen)

 |Date Taken: